RealGoblins/Growtopia-Auto-CCS/README.md

 * Save your settings including macros

+* Multi spammer

 * All future features

 ## To do:

 * Add afk bots (premium)

 * Add Safer and more stable payment methods

 ## Requirements: